AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/privacy-manifest.md

 ## Signed XCFrameworks

-Starting with version 5 of the Mobile SDKs for Apple, Adobe will provide signed XCFrameworks that customers can include in their applications.
-Use of signed XCFrameworks is recommended but not required.
+Adobe is working on providing signed XCFrameworks that customers can include in their application.
+More information on dates will be provided when available.

 ## Tracking Domains